 There were a huge lot of Ice Cave tour groups to choose from – it was tricky to decide which to go with.
 I had wanted a more exclusive tour so hopefully we will get a more secluded ice cave without the hordes of tour group.
-Sadly, unless you are going a certain level of difficulty or arrange a private tour – you will end up in ones with huge amount of tourists.
+Sadly, unless you are going for a certain level of difficulty or arrange for a private tour – you will end up in ones with huge amount of tourists.
 After much deliberation, we went with Adventure Point since the group was stated to be a smaller size.

 True to that, we met with our guide, Gunnar, and was joined by 3 others from Russia.
 Shortly, we were on the huge jeep and riding towards towards snow-capped mountainous areas.
 At some point, our jeep was going up or down a slope at 45 degrees XD.

 There was a huge lot of people in the ice caves.
 We didn’t get much nice photos 🙁